For Daniel Hudson, playing in 2020 means barely seeing family. He’s not alone.

 You may remember what happened next: Hudson missed Game 1 of the National League Championship Series to be present at the birth of his third daughter.

 So whether Hudson would play this season, one complicated by the novel coronavirus, required discussion.
-Hudson says that he and wife, Sara, had a “long conversation” about if it made sense for him to opt out or not.
+Hudson, 33, says that he and wife, Sara, had a “long conversation” about whether it made sense for him to opt out.
 Since he has no preexisting medical conditions and is not considered “high risk,” the reliever would forfeit his prorated salary for 2020.
-He’d skip half of the two-year deal he signed with the Nationals this winter.
-And health and money aside, he’d miss the chance to build on his best season in almost a decade.
+He would skip half of the two-year deal he signed with the Nationals this winter.
+And health and money aside, he would miss the chance to build on his best season in almost a decade.

 They decided he would play.
 But that doubled as a choice to hardly see each other for at least three months.

-“Yeah, I mean, it’s tough but it’s just part of it,” Hudson said Monday.
-“It’s probably more difficult on my wife than anyone, having three kids under six by herself.
+“Yeah, I mean, it’s tough, but it’s just part of it,” Hudson said Monday.
+“It’s probably more difficult on my wife than anyone, having three kids under 6 by herself.
 But she was willing to make the sacrifice, and I felt like I needed to be here with the guys to try to get this thing going.”

-Around the league, and around the Nationals’ clubhouse, players and coaches are making similar trade-offs.
+Around the majors and around the Nationals’ clubhouse, players and coaches are making similar trade-offs.
 The NBA is staging the rest of its season inside a bubble to negate travel and exposure to the public.
 The NHL is using two Canadian hub cities, Edmonton and Toronto, to do the same.
 Baseball, conversely, is letting players sleep at home after workouts and games.
-There will also be regional travel once the regular season begins, and each club will host for half of its schedule.
+There will be regional travel once the regular season begins, and each club will host half of its schedule.

 But home is a tricky word for professional athletes.
 There’s a misconception that, with this model, most baseball players will wake up around their wives and kids each morning.
 That’s only the case for some.
 Just three Nationals — Max Scherzer, Stephen Strasburg and Ryan Zimmerman — have a permanent residence in the D.C. area.
 The rest, like Hudson, have settled elsewhere, often because they bounce between teams and want a hint of stability.